Extreme Weather Testing Biden's Disaster Management Skills

 “He’s got to show empathy right off the bat,” Perry said in an interview.
 “It’s important for a president to go to a place that’s been battered, but be careful about the footprint.
 He doesn’t want to make things worse.”

-Biden, should he decide to visit Texas next week, could also use the trip to press his point that climate change is real and must not go unaddressed and that the state could do things like winterizing its power plants to be better prepared for future storms, Perry said.
+Biden, should he decide to visit Texas next week, could also use the trip to press his point that climate change is real and must not go unaddressed, and that the state could do things like winterize its power plants to be better prepared for future storms, Perry said.

 But he should take care to not do so in a scolding kind of way.